debug-solution/fullstack-ai-coding-assessment/README.md

 ## Security Expectations

 Security is part of the assessment.
-Demonstrate pragmatic safeguards appropriate for a one-hour build:
+Demonstrate pragmatic safeguards appropriate for a two-hour build:

 - Use a reputable authentication solution; do not implement password handling from scratch.
 - Protect dashboard routes and enforce ownership of saved items at the API/database layer (for example, server-side authorization or row-level security).